2020 Wildfire Mitigation for Utilities Conference

 8:05 – 8:30 a.m. :: De-energization to Minimize Wildfire Risk

 Investor-owned utilities in California have general authority to shut off electric power to protect public safety under state law.
 Utilities have exercised this authority as a last resort through Public Safety Power Shut-offs.
 This presentation will discuss how de-energization can be implemented without increasing public safety concerns, since communication and essential services are based on electricity.

-Many utilities are making significant enhancements in system design to minimize the threat of wildfires, but operational procedures, supplemental inspection, and maintenance work is imperative as well.
-What are best practices for employees and facilities relative to day-to-day operations?
-How is the culture changing for utility operations?
+Many utilities are making technological enhancements to minimize the threat of wildfires, but operational procedures, supplemental inspection, and maintenance work is imperative as well.
+What are the latest developments and best practices?

-Sumeet Singh, Vice President, Community Wildfire Safety Program, Pacific Gas & Electric
+Matthew Pender, Director, Community Wildfire Safety Program, Pacific Gas and Electric Company

 In order to identify effective infrastructure hardening, VM, and other wildfire mitigation-related programs, underlying data needs to be collected and analyzed to ensure successful implementation.
 This insight into system conditions and environmental conditions allow utilities to be better prepared for events before they occur.
 This presentation will include best practices for use of PTZ cameras, drones, and other tools.

 Koko Tomassian, Safety Enforcement Division, California Public Utilities Commission (invited)